 CIO, CTO, or CISO: Which one do I need?

-We are often approached by ambitious mid-market CEOs looking to transform their business with IT and technology.
-The question of how to go about it depends on the particular business.
+We’re often approached by ambitious mid-market CEOs looking to transform their business with IT and technology.
+The question of how to do it depends on the particular business.
 (When a salesperson tells you their product is exactly what you need to fix all your problems, hide your wallet.)
-What all these businesses have in common, however, is the need for an experienced, commercially minded IT expert on the Board who can lead the transformation.
+What all these businesses have in common, however, is the need for an experienced, business-minded IT expert in the C-suite who can lead the transformation.

 Another question quickly arises: What kind of expert?
 Does your mid-market business need a CIO, a CTO, or a CISO?
 Let’s take you briefly through each position so you can make an informed decision.